 Due to the altitude of Run Africa training venues, malaria does not occur and there is no need to take an anti-malarial drugs.
 However if you wish to stay on and travel to other parts of the country we advise you to consult a doctor.
 If you are travelling from a country with a risk of yellow fever you will need to be vaccinated.
 Consult the Centres for Disease Control and Prevention site.
 In terms of safety, millions of tourists visit Ethiopia each year and it is safe by any standard.
 Just use common sense when traveling with valuables or outside of the tour group.
 For more information refer to your Foreign Office or Department of State website.

-Ethiopia is abundant in natural beauty and historical sites!
-If you would like to extend your stay beyond the tour to go on safari, visit tribes of the Omo Valley or see rock-hewn churches of Lalibela (to name but a few diverse adventures), we can help.
-We love to share our knowledge of this incredible country, and are happy to discuss opions with you.
+Ethiopia is abundant in natural beauty and historical sites.
+If you would like to extend your stay to go on safari, visit tribes of the Omo Valley or see rock-hewn churches of Lalibela and or Tigray – to name but a few of the many diverse adventures on offer – we can help.
+We love to share our knowledge of this incredible country and are happy to discuss options with you.

-The ten-day itinerary described above can also be modified to suit you.
+The packages described above can also be modified to suit you.
 Contact us for more information.
 See also our Frequently Asked Questions.